vladigleba/vladigleba.github.io/source/_posts/2014-07-28-provisioning-a-rails-server-using-chef-part-1-introduction-to-chef-solo.markdown

 The rest of the directories are for advanced Chef setups, and I won't be explaining them here.

-With our cookbook created, we're now ready to start writing the recipe that will provision our Rails server, which I'll cover in part 2.
+With our cookbook created, we're now ready to start writing the recipes that will provision our Rails server, which I'll cover in [part 2]().